averlon-ai/actions/iac-misconfig-analysis/README.md

 The Averlon Misconfiguration Remediation Agent for IaC Action helps you identify security issues in your Terraform infrastructure by:

-- **🔍 Misconfiguration Detection**: Scans Terraform plans for security misconfigurations and compliance violations
+- **🔍 Misconfiguration Detection**: Scans Terraform plans for security misconfigurations
-- **⚠️ Issue Identification**: Identifies specific security issues and policy violations in your infrastructure
+- **⚠️ Issue Identification**: Identifies specific security issues in your infrastructure
 - **📊 Issue Reporting**: Provides detailed issue IDs and resource information
 - **📝 GitHub Issues**: Automatically creates GitHub issues for resources with misconfigurations (batched 10 resources per issue)
 - **🤖 Copilot Integration**: Optionally assigns GitHub Copilot to issues for automated remediation